permits.llc

 Outreach tied to a permit works because it is specific rather than generic.
 The homeowner knows exactly what you are referring to, which means you do not spend the first sentence of your message explaining who you are and why you called.

-A realistic example for a solar installer:
+A realistic example for an EV charger installer:

-— David Keller, Keller Solar
+David Keller, Keller EV

 Which Massachusetts geographies produce these permits